-Rereading William Styron (2014) and American Lonesome: The Work of Bruce Springsteen (2018) feature portraits of Styron and Springsteen on the respective covers.
-Both involve memoir.
+Rereading William Styron (2014) and American Lonesome: The Work of Bruce Springsteen (2018) feature my portraits of Styron and Springsteen on the respective covers.
 Styron became a friend while I was writing The Novels of William Styron (1995).
 I painted the portrait on learning of his final illness, knowing we’d never meet again.
 This led me to reflect on his work partly through the lens of our friendship.
 American Lonesome is a meditation on an earlier inspiration.
-Springsteen’s songs were among those that galvanised me in youth and have accompanied me ever since.
+Springsteen’s songs were among those that energised me in youth.
+They have accompanied me ever since.
 Another publication combining writing and painting is Joyce Carol Oates Ou Quelque Chose D’Approchant (2017).
 This is a memoir of getting to know the author while writing Dark Eyes on America (2005).
-JCO wrote of the portrait that she hoped that she was indeed “something like this.”
+JCO wrote of the portrait that she hoped she was indeed “something like this.”
 My current manuscript explores painting as that other, key element of my creative life.
-I see it as part of my preparations for the spring 2021 exhibition.
+I see it as part of my preparations for the exhibition.

 You can watch here a 3-minute clip of me talking about American Lonesome at the 2018 Louisiana Book Festival, Baton Rouge.